AlexKuchynskyi/Bash-Scripts/README.md

 [logrotate_conf](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/logrotate_conf) script gets a path to the log file which is needed to be rotated and creates log rotation rule.

 [parse_log](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/parse_log.sh) script parses specified file (may change to any) and shows the list of IPs and counts the attempts to connect from the each of them.

+[ping_check](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/ping_check.sh) script processes specified file which contains list of hosts (IPs or domain names) and checks their accessibility by ping.
+The output is: <Host_name (IP or domain) - packet loss(%)>.
+Input arguments are: file_name, packets quantity, packets interval.
+If no input arguments - script proposes default values.

 [process_terminate](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/process_terminate) script cheks the system processes and sends the TERM signal to the processes which use more RSS memory than N specified by user.